YanKlInnomme/FoundryVTT-k4lt/README.md

 ---------------------------------------------------------------------

 # KULT: Divinity Lost Game System for Foundry VTT

 Kult is a horror role-playing game that focuses on the fears and impulses buried in our subconscious.
 Players embody characters with dark secrets and evolve in industrial cities, confronting satanic cults, psychopathic killers, corrupt multinationals and much more.

 Be warned: this game explores mature themes of psychological and body horror.
 Within the various books that make it up, there are explicit examples of physical and mental abuse, violence, sexual assault, religious exploitation, child abuse, mental illness, kidnapping and abduction, animal cruelty and death, pregnancy and childbirth, miscarriage and abortion, drug use, self-mutilation and suicide, blood and death.

 This game system is a set of files that provide Foundry VTT with all the information needed to support the rules, mechanics and gameplay elements specific to KULT: Divinity Lost.

-If you like the system and have the means to do so, you can buy me a coffee (https://www.buymeacoffee.com/yank) to show your support and help me continue development.
-In any case, I hope you have a great time, and please don't hesitate to contact me to give me your opinion or report any problems.
+If you enjoy this system and are in a position to do so, you can support my work by buying me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
+Your support is greatly appreciated and helps fund the continued development of this project.
+Either way, I hope you enjoy using it.
+If you have any comments, suggestions, or questions, please don't hesitate to get in touch.

 ## Requirements